Computing the vertices of tropical polyhedra using directed hypergraphs: Preliminaries on tropical polyhedra and polyhedral cones

-In the sequel, we will illustrate our results on the polyhedral cone $\CC$ given in Fig.~\ref{fig:tropical_poly}, defined by the system in the right side.
-The left side is a representation of $\CC$ in barycentric coordinates: each element $(x_1,x_2,x_3)$ is represented as a barycenter with weights $(e^{x_1}, e^{x_2}, e^{x_3})$ of the three vertices of the outermost triangle.
-Then two elements of a same ray are represented by the same point.
-The cone $\CC$ is depicted in solid gray (the black border is included), and is generated by the extreme elements $\vect{g}^0 = (\mpzero,0,\mpzero)$, $\vect{g}^1 = (-2,1,0)$, $\vect{g}^2 = (2,2,0)$, and $\vect{g}^3 = (0,\mpzero,0)$.
+Its homogenized cone $\CC$ is depicted in the right hand side of Figure~\ref{fig:tropical_poly}.
+This cone is represented in barycentric coordinates: each element $(\vect{x}_1,\vect{x}_2,\vect{x}_3)$ is represented as a barycenter with weights $(e^{\vect{x}_1}, e^{\vect{x}_2}, e^{\vect{x}_3})$ of the three vertices of the outermost triangle.
+Two representatives of a same ray are thus represented by the same point.
+Besides, this barycentric representation is convenient to represent points with infinite coordinates, which are mapped to the boundary of the triangle.
+The cone $\CC$ is given by the linear inequalities: